galadrielbriere/ApplicationsMultiXrank/README.md

 Or explore the network on your browser: [Leukemia/multiXrank_results/cytoscape_net/web_session](Leukemia/multiXrank_results/cytoscape_net/web_session/)

-## Node prioritization in Epilepsy using the Hetionet framework
+## Node prioritization in Epilepsy and Nicotine Dependence using the Hetionet framework

 ### Learn more about Hetionet